-    Jennifer Martin is Director of Content Management at the National Association of Student Financial Aid Administrators (NASFAA).
+Jennifer Martin is Director of Training Initiatives at the National Association of Student Financial Aid Administrators (NASFAA).
 Her job duties include researching regulatory questions and developing training materials for NASFAA members.
 Prior to her work with NASFAA, Jennifer worked in the financial aid offices at the University of Maryland and the Paul H. Nitze School of Advanced International Studies, a graduate division of the Johns Hopkins University.
 Her special professional interests are early awareness and issues affecting individuals with disabilities.

 We limit our online class size to ensure that we provide an effective, collaborative learning environment where participants receive experience and attention they need.
 Requests to cancel must be sent to email@example.com.

 By submitting your registration, you agree to the following cancellation schedule: